Bob Waterfield: 1945 season

 As a rookie, Waterfield won the starting quarterback job and led the 1945 Rams team to the NFL championship with a 9–1 record.
 Waterfield led the NFL with 1,627 yards of total offense, 14 touchdown passes and an average of 9.4 yards per attempt.
 He also led the league with 17 interceptions.
 As a defensive back, he intercepted 6 passes.

 On Thanksgiving Day 1945, Waterfield completed 12 of 21 passes for a season-high 329 yards in a 28–21 victory over the Detroit Lions.
 Jim Benton caught 10 of Waterfield's passes for an NFL record of 303 receiving yards in a single game.

 On December 16, 1945, in the 1945 NFL Championship Game, Waterfield led the Rams to a 15–14 victory over Sammy Baugh's Washington Redskins in below zero weather in Cleveland.
 One sports writer opined that Waterfield "literally" beat the Redskins "singlehanded."
 Waterfield was responsible for both Cleveland touchdowns on passes of 37 and 44 yards, and his punts kept the Redskins pinned deep in their territory.
 Rams owner Dan Reeves announced that, before the game, Waterfield had signed a three-year contract for $20,000 per year, which made him the highest-paid player in pro football.

 After the season, Waterfield received the Joe F. Carr Trophy as the NFL's Most Valuable Player, outpacing Steve Van Buren by a tally of 65 points to 38.
+In this balloting Waterfield became the first unanimous choice for the NFL's MVP honor.
 He was also a consensus pick as the first-team quarterback on the 1945 All-Pro Team.